iturdikulov/notes/drawbox.md

 Explore what we learn in this course.
 Who our teachers.

+Don't work in a vacuum.
+You'll improve faster by working together.

+Fundamentals depends, it can be line, form, light, color, perspective, gesture, anatomy, style, etc...

 We learn:

 - Mark making
 - Observational drawing
-- Spatial reasoning
+- Spatial reasoning, but not too much
 - More advanced exercises, like work with light and shadow (but very basic)

-Don't work in a vacuum.
-You'll improve faster by working together.
+What we not learn (mostly):

+- Light
+- Anatomy
+- Gesture
+- Style

+## Lesson 1: Lines, Ellipses and Boxes

+Text is more up-to-date than video.

+> Even when the videos are fully updated however, there is immense value in
+> absorbing the material in different formats.
+Our brains easily become
+> complacent, so going through it in multiple formats is more effective, even
+> than just rewatching the same video several times.

+They recommend to watch video first, then read text.